Materials-Consortia/OPTIMADE/optimade.rst

 Calculations
 ~~~~~~~~~~~~

-Relationships with calculations MAY be used to indicate provenance where a structure is either an input to or an output of calculations.
+Relationships with :entry:`calculations` entries MAY be used to indicate provenance where a structure is either an input to or an output of calculations.

-    **Note**: We intend to implement in a future version of this API a standardized mechanism to differentiate these two cases, thus allowing databases a common way of exposing the full provenance tree with inputs and outputs between structures and calculations.

-    At the moment the database providers are suggested to extend their API the way they choose, always using their database-provider-specific prefix in non-standardized fields.
+:entry:`calculations` is classified as an ``execution`` entry type (see section `Entry Type Categories`_), and may therefore participate in the provenance relationships :field:`inputs` and :field:`outputs` defined in this section and exposed by the :entry:`runs` entry type (see section `Runs Entries`_).

 Files
 ~~~~~